darklang/dark/README.md

 This repo is intended to help Dark users solve their needs by fixing bugs, expanding features, or otherwise contributing.
 Dark is
 [source available, not open source](https://github.com/darklang/dark/blob/main/LICENSE.md).

+See our [guide to the repo](https://docs.darklang.com/contributing/repo-layout) for help browsing.

 ## Contributing

 We are committed to make Dark easy to contribute to.
 Our